haziqjaved/haziqjaved/README.md

 ### Hi there 👋
 👋 Hi, I’m Haziq Javed, i haved done my graduation in software engineering from sir syed university of Engineering & Technology....
-👀 I also have a small experience in  Web develoment
+👀 I also have a small experience in  Web development 💞️ Looking for fulltime jobs
-//🌱 currently learning React Native..//
-💞️ Looking for fulltime jobs
 📫 How to reach me: haziqjaved31@gmail.com